arishuynhvan/MITx6.00.2x/README.md

 1. Jupyter Notebook
 2. Jekyll or some other static pages for blogging
-3. Graphic creating and editing software
-4. Python 3.8
+3. Python 3.7
-5. Virtual Environment in anaconda (set to Python 3.8)
+4. Virtual Environment in anaconda (set to Python 3.7)
-6. ```nb_conda``` to manage conda environment-based kernels inside the Jupyter Notebook
+5. ```nb_conda``` to manage conda environment-based kernels inside the Jupyter Notebook

 ## Todos

 - [x] Set up local git repo
-- [ ] Research and set up for TTD in Python
+- [ ] Research and set up TTD in Python
 - [x] Create virtual environment for practice exercises, homework, problems, midterm and exams
 - [x] Set up anaconda so it will open jupyter notebook in the folder of the virtual environment instead of ```C:/Users/<username>```